docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Examples**

-This sets a value of some source text and displays an alert showing the new value
+This sets a value of some source text and displays an alert showing the new value.

 .. code:: javascript